mlc-ai/mlc-llm/README.md

 This project is initiated by members from CMU catalyst, UW SAMPL, SJTU, OctoML and the MLC community.
 We would love to continue developing and supporting the open-source ML community.

 This project is only possible thanks to the shoulders open-source ecosystems that we stand on.
 We want to thank the Apache TVM community and developers of the TVM Unity effort.
 The open-source ML community members made these models publicly available.
 PyTorch and Hugging Face communities that make these models accessible.
-We would like to thank the teams behind vicuna, SentencePiece, LLaMA, Alpaca.
+We would like to thank the teams behind Vicuna, SentencePiece, LLaMA, and Alpaca.
 We also would like to thank the Vulkan, Swift, C++, python Rust communities that enables this project.